-This certainly does not mean you will be retiring your felt quiet book come babies first birthday!
+This certainly does not mean you will be retiring your felt quiet book come baby’s first birthday!

 In our house, Miss 4 has been known to try and pull the ‘my felt book’ line when her brother reaches for the pages while she is playing.
 Our Bookywoo, well his Bookywoo, is loved by everyone!

 Each page has a crafted design using brightly coloured elements.
-Felt, ribbon, laces and velcro each add a different tactile experience to the book. some felt is stiff, other pieces are softer.
+Felt, ribbon, laces, and velcro each add a different tactile experience to the book. some felt is stiff, and other pieces are softer.